nexus-hash/appointyGoTask/README.md

     "imageurl"  : string,
     "postedat"  : string,
     "userid"    : mongo.ObecjId,
-  },Upto the Page Limit or till the end of the posts]
+  }, Upto the Page Limit or till the end of the posts]
 </code></pre>